treeman/why_cryptocurrencies/README.md

 # Unfinished chapters

+Why cryptocurrencies in five minutes
+    * Everything
-Why this book
+About the book
   * Describe beanie babies
   * Describe tulip fever
-Why cryptocurrencies in five minutes
+  How to use
+    * Just read through once more, should be done
+  Free & reader-supported
+    * Donation QR codes & addresses
+  About me, the author
+    * Title?
-    * Everything
+    * Finish the end
 What is a cryptocurrency?
   Properties of a cryptocurrency
     * Rewrite